-Derivatives are recognised at fair value at the date that a derivative contract is entered into (trade date) and is subsequently measured at fair value at each reporting date.
+Financial Instruments held or issued for hedging franchise load are classified as derivative financial instruments and are recognised at fair value at the date that a derivative contract is entered into (trade date) and is subsequently measured at fair value at each reporting date.
 A positive revaluation amount is reported as an asset and a negative revaluation amount is reported as a liability.
-The resulting gain or loss is recognised in the statement of profit or loss immediately, with the exception of effective hedges where unrealised gains and losses are deferred in the cash flow hedge reserve.
+The resulting gain or loss is recognised in the statement of profit or loss immediately, with the exception of cash flow hedges designated for hedge accounting where unrealised gains and losses are deferred in the cash flow hedge reserve.
+Any ineffective portion of hedge accounted instruments is recognised directly in the statement of profit or loss.
+Refer to note 13 for further information on hedge accounting disclosures and accounting policies.